AO-StreetArt/CrazyIvan/docs/pages/arch.rst

 ------------------------------

 Object Change Streams ensure that all registered User Devices remain up to date about objects within their scenes.
-Crazy Ivan recieves UDP updates from outside sources, with a specific format, and then forwards the message, once again via UDP, to all registered devices.
+Crazy Ivan receives UDP updates from outside sources, with a specific format, and then forwards the message, once again via UDP, to all registered devices.